GautamAnandDS/Regression-Model-For-Rossmann-Sales-Prediction-/README.md

    - Tuned hyperparameters using Grid Search to optimize model performance.

 ## 🚀 Model Deployment
-We used the **XGBoost** algorithm due to its superior performance on structured data.
+I used the **XGBoost** algorithm due to its superior performance on structured data.
 The final tuned model was saved and loaded using **joblib** for easy deployment:

 ```python
 # Save the tuned XGBoost model using joblib